-How diverse is the room you are in?
+How diverse is the area around you?

 Today sharing some thoughts around diversity as some recent experiences have made this top of mind for me once again.